-11 Steps To Be Your Best Possible Self
+11 Steps to be Your Best Possible Self

-1) Writing (15 – 30 minutes)
+1. Writing (15 – 30 minutes)

 “Just write every day of your life.
 Then see what happens.”

 If you don’t have a system of record, I recommend starting with a notepad.
 You can streamline your thoughts and ideas, create a plan for the day and what you are grateful for.
 Writing creates a discipline of thinking.
-Additionally, you won’t have to worry about remembering to pay your bills or not to spend extra for lunch, etc. Personally, I use a detailed worksheet where I keep track of my life.
-It helps me to stay focused and organized.
+Additionally, you won’t have to worry about remembering to pay your bills or not to spend extra for lunch, etc. If you would like an easily accessible online journal, Click Here to download the SOFLY Wellness Planner.

-2) Rolling (10 minutes)
+2. Rolling (10 minutes)